cremerfc/kc21-ring-game/readme.md

 Click on 'Continue to Setup' and follow the prompts to continue.

 The following screen will give you an option to upload a cert to secure the connection to the Admin Console.
-For this lab we'll skip that step and just click on "Skip & Continue"
+For this lab we'll skip that step and just click on 'Skip & Continue'

 <p align="center"><img src="./content/upload-certs.png" width=400 ></img></p>